silviogn/xml2db/README.md

+This work is based on work by Michael DiScala and Daniel Abadi
 # Automatic Generation of Normalized Relational Schemas from Nested Key-Value Data

 This archive contains an basic implementation of the algorithm described